Most leptin supplements don’t actually work…

 It turns out that lack of sleep directly alters cellular resistance to leptin levels.
 So it may not increase leptin levels but it certainly causes and potentiates it.

-In addition, the lack of sleep alters both leptin and ghrelin levels which cause an increase in appetite.
+In addition, the lack of sleep alters both leptin and ghrelin levels which causes an increase in appetite.

 Basically, your body is put into a situation where it believes that you don’t have enough food available and it increases hormones to make you crave those foods.

-The increase in food eaten and the direct impact on leptin resistance lead to significant weight gain (20).
+The increase in food eaten and the direct impact on leptin resistance leads to significant weight gain (20).

 This association between lack of sleep and weight gain is so important that I’ve included it in the list of treatments along with hormone imbalances like thyroid and insulin resistance.

 If you are serious about treating and reversing your leptin resistance then you need to make getting high-quality sleep a priority.